-The "cc\node\list" contains a list of entries identifying receivers and their current congestion control state (status "flags", "rtt" and "loss" estimates).
-The list may be empty if the sender has not yet received any feedback from the group.
+The "cc_node_list" contains a list of entries identifying receivers and their current congestion control state (status "flags", "rtt" and "loss" estimates).
+The list will be empty if the sender has not yet received any feedback from the group.
 If the sender has received feedback, the list will minimally contain an entry identifying the CLR.
-A NORM\FLAG\CC\CLR flag value is provided for the "cc\flags" field to identify the CLR entry.
-It is RECOMMENDED that the CLR entry be the first in the list for implementation efficiency.
+A NORM_FLAG_CC_CLR flag value is provided for the "cc_flags" field to identify the CLR entry.
+It is RECOMMENDED the CLR entry be the first in the list for implementation efficiency.
 Additional entries in the list are used to provide sender-measured individual RTT estimates to receivers in the group.
 The number of additional entries in this list is dependent upon the percentage of control traffic the sender application is willing to send with respect to user data message transmissions.
-More entries in the list may allow the sender to be more responsive to congestion control dynamics.
-The length of the list may be dynamically determined according to the current transmission rate and scheduling of NORM\CMD(CC) messages.
+More entries in the list will allow the sender to be more responsive to congestion control dynamics.
+The length of the list can be dynamically determined according to the current transmission rate and scheduling of NORM_CMD(CC) messages.
 The maximum length of the list corresponds to the sender's NormSegmentSize parameter for the session.
 The inclusion of additional entries in the list based on receiver feedback are prioritized with following rules: